CONP-PCNO/git-annex-remote-globus/README.md

    * Adds a git-annex remote called `globus`
    * Encrypts can be set to none for now
    * The option -d will enable a verbose output
-   * The endpoint name corresponds to the name of the dataset in Globus so globus can find it
+   * The endpoint name corresponds to the name of the dataset in globus so globus can find it
-   * As the prefixfile the location storing your files in Globus
+   * The fileprefix corresponds to the location storing your files in globus

 ```
-git annex initremote globus -d type=external externaltype=globus encryption=none endpoint=FRDR_Prod_2 fileprefix=/5/published/publication_170/submitted_data/
+git annex initremote globus type=external externaltype=globus encryption=none endpoint=FRDR_Prod_2 fileprefix=/5/published/publication_170/submitted_data/
 ```
 To debug `git-annex initremote --debug`.
-IMPORTANT: to reinitialize the remote you can run ```git annex enableremote globus```

 Now globus is ready to use !
+See the Usage section below

 ### Options

 Options specific to git-annex-remote-googledrive
-* `prefix` - The path to the folder that will be used for the remote.
-If it doesn't exist, it will be created.
+* `prefix` - The path to the folder that will be used for the remote
-* `root_id` - Instead of the path, you can specify the ID of a folder.
-The folder must already exist.
-This will make it independent from the path and it will always be found by git-annex, no matter where you move it.
-Can also be used to access shared folders which you haven't added to "My Drive".
-* `token` - Path to the file in which the credentials were stored by `git-annex-remote-googledrive setup`.
-Default: token.json
-* `keep_token` - Set to `yes` if you would like to keep the token file.
-Otherwise it's removed during initremote.
-Default: no
+* `endpoint` - Globus endpoint name where the dataset lives

 General git-annex options
 * `encryption` - One of "none", "hybrid", "shared", or "pubkey".
 See [encryption](https://git-annex.branchable.com/encryption/).
-* `keyid` - Specifies the gpg key to use for encryption.
+(Must be set to `none` for now)
 * `mac` - The MAC algorithm.
 See [encryption](https://git-annex.branchable.com/encryption/).
+(Not supported for now)
 * `exporttree` - Set to `yes` to make this special remote usable by git-annex-export.
 It will not be usable as a general-purpose special remote.
+(Not supported for now)
 * `chunk` - Enables [chunking](https://git-annex.branchable.com/chunking) when storing large files.
+(Optional)

 ## Using an existing remote (note on repository layout)

-If you're switching from git-annex-remote-rclone or git-annex-remote-gdrive and already using the `nodir` structure, it's as simple as typing `git annex enableremote <remote_name> externaltype=googledrive`.
-If you were using a different structure, you will be notified to run `git-annex-remote-googledrive migrate <prefix>` in order to migrate your remote to a `nodir` structure.

-If you have a huge remote and the migration takes very long, you can temporarily use the [bash based git-annex-remote-gdrive](https://github.com/Lykos153/git-annex-remote-gdrive) which can access the files during migration.
-I might add this functionality to this application as well ([#25](https://github.com/Lykos153/git-annex-remote-googledrive/issues/25)).

-I decided not to support other layouts anymore as there is really no reason to have subfolders.
-Google Drive requires us to traverse the whole path on each file operation, which results in a noticeable performance loss (especially during upload of chunked files).
-On the other hand, it's perfectly fine to have thousands of files in one Google Drive folder as it doesn't even use a folder structure internally.
+If the globus remote was previously initialized, it can be restarted by running ```git annex enableremote globus```.
+See additional information [here](https://git-annex.branchable.com/git-annex-enableremote/).

 ## Choosing a Chunk Size